THE GOURDIAN

 I start, jump up when the shadow next to the cupboard starts to move, then relax again when I see it’s just Takeyo.

-He sits down next to me “Remember that time I offered to loan you some money, it still stands you know?
+He sits down next to me “Remember that time I offered to loan you some money?
+It still stands you know.
 If you want we can end this right now.”

 I open my mouth to insult him, then think better of it and close it again.